bennieboj/BlishHud-Mounts/README.md

   - Used to toggle action camera, radial doesn't function well in action camera
   - This must match the in-game keybind as described in [keybinds](#keybinds)

-#### Targettable actions
+#### Ground target actions
-In-game some actions are [ground-targettable](https://wiki.guildwars2.com/wiki/Targeting#Ground_targeting).
+In-game some actions are [ground-targetable](https://wiki.guildwars2.com/wiki/Targeting#Ground_targeting).

 When such an action is cast using a mouse action in the module via a radial or icons, it usually ends up in the wrong place.

-Since version 1.5.0 the module now keeps track of targettable actions when you use them via a radial or icons and casts them the next time you click your left mouse button.
+Since version 1.5.0 the module now keeps track of ground target actions when you use them via a radial or icons and casts them the next time you click your left mouse button.
 Currently there is no UI indication just yet.